nerdai/mvml-assignment/README.md

 1. Training data was filtered to remove any observations with empty `text` field
 2. The text field was tokenized using Bag of Words and subsequently TF-IDF
-3. An SVM model was built on top of the tokenized features.
+3. A `log_reg` model was built on top of the tokenized features.

 The Python library used here was `sklearn`.
-In particular we made use of the `Pipeline` constructs in order to stack the two transformers to perform the tokenization of step 2 as well as the final predictive SVM model.
+In particular we made use of the `Pipeline` constructs in order to stack the two transformers to perform the tokenization of step 2 as well as the final predictive log-reg model.

 ## The Project Structure
 ```